 Accident-only pet insurance covers your pet for a set amount per injury and does not cover your pet for illness.
 Some accident-only policies also enforce a time limit on how long you have to claim but this is dependent on the provider.
 More information on accident-only pet insurance can be found in our article, 'Accident-only pet insurance explained'.

 Liability only insurance insures your dog against any legal claims should your pet injure somebody or damage their property.
 Liability only insurance does not provide any cover for veterinary bills due to illness or injury.
 Most pet insurance policies (excluding accident-only) include liability only insurance as standard.

 Do you need pet insurance for dogs?

 Dog insurance is designed to help cover the cost of large and unexpected veterinary bills but if your dog is young and relatively healthy, you may be wondering if dog insurance is worth it?

 When buying pet insurance it is worth remembering that should your pet develop an illness or suffer an injury and you subsequently choose to switch providers, the condition is unlikely to be covered by the new insurer as it would be deemed as pre-existing.
-However, some insurers such as Scratch & Patch, offer pre-existing condition policies that may be able to cover your pet for a pre-existing condition.
+However, some insurers such as ManyPets (formally known as Bought by Many), offer pre-existing condition policies that may be able to cover your pet for a pre-existing condition.